SebastianRivera6/lockouts/README.md

 # lockouts
-This is a program that utilizes openpyxl to grab unique IDs from a file directory and append it to a the body of a POST request to interact wit Starrez
+This program facilitates data pipelines from multiple end users to a Starrez based Database.

+-The current modules in use are lockouts and charge lockouts.

+This app was made toreplace a microosft flow and provide software that is easy and freeto use for the end user (Staff and student staff)